openxla/stablehlo/docs/bytecode.md

 instructions is addressed.
 If so, bytecode for the attr/type should be generated on next call to `stablehlo-opt -emit-bytecode`.

 ### Encoding `enum class` values
 Enum class values can be encoded as their underlying numeric types using `varint`.
 Currently all enums in StableHLO use `uint32_t` as the underlying value.

-## Open Questions
-### Is the compatibility guarantee of StableHLO dependent on other dialects?
-If something about the way the builtin dialect serializes information changes, are all other dialects compatibility broken?
-Since our artifacts will include bits that need to be (de)serialized using builtin dialect information.

-### Any way to reduce the reliance on attribute/op name?
-What would happen if we renamed `fft_length` to `fft_length_int` for example, is this a breaking change?

-Similar quesiton for renaming `cross-replica-sum` to `cross_replica_sum`.